Last Updated on August 28, 2023 by Allison Lancaster

 - Next, you will want to press the stuffing into the bottom of pie plate and create the shape and form of your crust.
 Bake.

-- In large bowl stir together turkey gravy, turkey, green beans, and cheese.
+- In a large bowl stir together turkey gravy, turkey, green beans, and cheese.

 - Pour pot pie filling into baked pie crust and smooth.